darkreapyre/itsacat/README.md

 The **Introduction** provides an overview of the *Architecture*, *Why* and *How* the *Serverless Neural Network* is implemented.

 #### `Codebook.ipynb` Notebook
 The **Codebook** provides an overview of the various *Python Libraries*, *Helper Functions* and the *Handler* functions that are integrated into each of the Lambda Functions.
 It also provides a sample implementation of the Neural Network, to get an understanding of how the full training process will be executed.
-After executing the various cells withing the *CodeBook*, the results from the *10 Epoch* sample will trigger the production deployment pipeline.
-To view the unoptmized version the Prediction API in the QA/Staging environment, see the [Prediction API](#step-4-prediction-api) step of the process flow.
+After executing the various cells within the *CodeBook*, the results from the *10 Epoch* sample will trigger the production deployment pipeline.
+To view the unoptimized version the Prediction API in the QA/Staging environment, see the [Prediction API](#step-4-prediction-api) step of the process flow.
->**Note:** In order to avoid any conflict with the Parameter Server (ElastiCache) and to avoid unnecessary serivce charges, a good practice is to Stop the SageMaker Notebook Instance before proceeding to the next step.
+>**Note:** In order to avoid any conflict with the Parameter Server (ElastiCache) and to avoid unnecessary service charges, a good practice is to Stop the SageMaker Notebook Instance before proceeding to the next step.

 ### Step 2.
 Training the Classifier
 To train the full classification model on the *SNN* framework, simply upload the `datasets.h5` file found in the `Notebooks\datasets` directory to the `training_iput` folder of the S3 bucket that has already been created by the deployment process.